 Introducing the ROSS Staff

-Eric Wilson studied music at the University of Liverpool, graduating with honours, and later at the Guildhall School of Music and Drama.
-He taught percussion at the Watford School of Music and was percussion tutor to the National Youth Brass Band of Great Britain for five years.
-Still a regular performer on both percussion and trumpet, Eric also works as a professional arranger and orchestrator with many published works to his credit.
-His work varies from music preparation and printing to arranging music for orchestra and concert band or orchestrating musical theatre works.
-He has always had a passion for musical theatre, playing for countless productions since the age of 15.
-His conducting credits include Guys and Dolls, Broadway Pirates, West Side Story, Barnum, Jesus Christ Superstar, She Loves Me, and Brassed Off.
-Eric' is also a Professor at the Royal College of Music where he has taught part of the BMus degree course since 1998.
+Eric studied music at the University of Liverpool, graduating with honours, and later at the Guildhall School of Music and Drama.
+A regular performer on both percussion and trumpet, Eric also works as a professional arranger and orchestrator with many published works to his credit (several of which appear on exam syllabuses).
+His work varies from music preparation and printing to creating piano reductions for the Royal Ballet, arranging music for orchestra and concert band or orchestrating musical theatre works.
+Eric is a Professor at the Royal College of Music where he has taught part of the BMus degree course since 1998.
+Conducting credits include Guys and Dolls, Broadway Pirates, West Side Story, Barnum, Jesus Christ Superstar, The Yeomen of the Guard, South Pacific, She Loves Me, Sweeney Todd, Brassed Off, HMS Pinafore, The Gondoliers, and Ruddigore.

 Nikki developed her directing skills when at University where she took shows to the Edinburgh Festival Fringe.
 She has directed a diverse range of musicals including Our House, The Hired Man, Oklahoma!, Sweet Charity, My Fair Lady, Follies, Annie, Little Shop of Horrors, The King & I and The Wedding Singer.
 Other directing credits include Relatively Speaking, The Ghost Train and Calendar Girls.
-Nikki also runs Stage Technologies who provide engineering solutions to worldwide entertainment venues including the West End, Broadway and Las Vegas.
+Nikki also spent many years as Managing Director of TAIT Stage Technologies who provide engineering solutions to worldwide entertainment venues including the West End, Broadway and Las Vegas.

 Joanne's involvement with dance started from a very young age following in a long line of family tradition.
 Growing up in Mexico and then the United States she was accepted into a performance company at the age of 15 giving her the opportunity to work with many renowned performers and choreographers from an early age including Jacques D'Ambois.
 On returning to England Joanne trained professionally at Bush Davies and the Northern Ballet School completing a three year professional dance / teachers course covering all disciplines of dance and performance.
 Since graduating Joanne has taught and choreographed extensively including becoming 'resident' director/choreographer for Darlington OS.